shimahm/Copy-Number-Variation/README.md

 FastQC: Re-evaluation to confirm quality improvement.

 3. Read Alignment
-Trimmed reads were aligned to the Brassica napus reference genome (Darmor-bzh v10) using BWA-MEM.
+Trimmed reads were aligned to reference genome using BWA-MEM.

 4. Alignment Refinement
 SAM files converted to sorted BAM using samtools.